-Loading data for viewing If you opened VSD with a particular data file or files as an argument, the main window will display the processes listed from that file.
+Chart: Ŧ Ad d Line New Cl nart Loading data for viewing If you opened VSD with a particular data file or files as an argument, the main window will display the processes listed from that file.
 Otherwise, you need to load a data file, or start monitoring a running server.
-VSD 3.2 User's Guide Main VSD Window Loading an existing statmonitor file To load a statmonitor file into VSD, use the menu item Main > Load Data File...
+Loading an existing statmonitor file To load a statmonitor file into VSD, use the menu item Main > Load Data File...
 This brings up a file dialog that allows you to browse for an existing statmonitor output file.
 If you know the name of the file you would like to load, you can also type the full path in the File entry box.
 Updating the view if the data file is updated You may load a statmonitor data file that is still being updated by the live system.
 As new data is added to this file, you have the option to have vsd update its view.
 If you select File > Auto Update, VSD automatically updates your display, and any associated charts, any time the data file changes.
 Otherwise, if auto update is disabled, you can choose File > Update periodically to update the displays when you choose.
-Loading multiple data files You can load multiple statmonitor files using the menu item Main > Load Data File..., or by specifying multiple files on the command line.
+Loading multiple data files Individual data sets You can load multiple statmonitor files using the menu item Main > Load Data File(s)..., or by specifying multiple files on the command line.
 Each file is loaded, though you can view the list of processes for only one file at a time.
 To switch between them, click the downarrow next to the File entry box, then select a file from the list.
-If your multiple data files are logically a single data set; (for example, you start statmonitor on the same repository, shut it down, and start it again), then you can append the second data file rather than load it.
-This is done using the File > Append Data File menu item, or by using the -a command line argument.
+Single data sets in multiple files If your multiple data files are logically a single data set (for example, you start statmonitor on the same repository, shut statmonitor down, and start it again), then you can append the second and later data files to the first file, allowing you to see all the processes and samples at once.
+To open multiple files so they are appended, use the menu item Main > Append Data File(s), or the -a command line argument.
+You must ensure that the files to be appended are specified in the correct order.
+Subsecond sample times The statmonitor utility that is part of the GemStone server allows you to specify a sampling time in milliseconds rather than seconds, by using the -I option.
+Since versions of VSD earlier then v4.0 did not handle samples of less than one second, statmonitor historically did not write exact timestamps for subsecond sample rates; it treated the timestamp a counter that was incremented with each sample.
+The result was a series of timestamps that looked like 1-second intervals but represented statistic values at the requested sample increments.
+GemStone/S 64 Bit version 3.3 and later write subsecond timestamps, adding milliseconds to the timestamp if needed.
+Earlier versions of GemStone, however, write relative timestamps for subsecond samples.
+VSD cannot distinguish a true 1-second sample rate from a subsecond sample rate with relative timestamps.
+When using subsecond samples on earlier versions of the GemStone server, you must be aware of the sample rate when you load the file, and ensure you use relative timestamps, as the absolute timestamps will be incorrect.
 Monitoring statistics on a running GemStone server You can use VSD to start statmonitor and automatically read directly from the data file statmon is currently creating.
 This options is not available on Windows.
 To monitor a live system: